 Nyloxin in American Medicine*

 The medical application of cobra venom was incorporated into the Materia Medica in the 1800s along with several other snake venoms.
-In the early 1900s, Calmette (of BCG fame) investigated the use of cobra venom in the treatment of cancer in mice.
-It was subsequently applied clinically to subjects with cancer where it established a reputation in France for relieving pain.
+In the early 1900s, Calmette (of BCG fame) investigated the use of cobra venom.
+It was subsequently applied clinically to subjects where it established a reputation in France for relieving pain.
 In 1936, Macht, a researcher within the pharmaceutical company, Westcott, Hynson and Dunning, showed that cobra venom, when injected in minute doses, produced analgesic effects that were superior to morphine in activity.
 In fact, cobra venom was employed when morphine was no longer effective or when patients became addicted to the opiate.
 Cobra venom proved to be 80% effective in the clinic for the treatment of headache and arthritis pain and it allowed long-term control of chronic pain conditions without addictive problems.
 A feature of this venom product was its slow onset of analgesic activity however its activity is prolonged.
 In 1938, acceptance of homeopathic medicine including cobra venom was incorporated into the Food, Drug & Cosmetic Act sponsored by Royal Copeland.
-In the latter part of the last century cobra venoms were studied for the treatment of severe pain but also rheumatism, trigeminal neuralgia, asthma, ocular therapy, and neuroses.
+In the latter part of the last century cobra venoms were studied for the treatment of severe pain as well as many other conditions.

 Current Medical Research using Cobra Venom*

-Today, cobra venom is being studied for treating various forms of pain, cancers, autoimmune and neurological disorders.
-The Nutra Pharma subsidiary, ReceptoPharm, and other researchers have definitively proven that cobra venom contains constituents that control pain and inflammation.
+Today, cobra venom is being studied for a variety of potential applications.
+The Nutra Pharma subsidiary, ReceptoPharm, and other researchers have definitively proven that cobra venom contains constituents that may control pain and inflammation.
 Researchers in China are examining the possibility that cobra venom can be used to treat drug addiction.
 The National Cancer Institute in Italy has participated in Chinese clinical trials to assess the efficacy of cobra toxins in controlling post operative pain and moderate to severe cancer pain.